devzendo/transputer-emulator/README.md

 * Converting the NodeServer to be IServer compatible.
 Similarly, "Hello World".
 ** TODO:
 ** REQ_WRITE/REQ_READ needs to validate that the last op was of the right type.
+** Translation of line feeds when dealing with text files (on Windows) is broken.

 Roadmap
 -------